rbrauner/dotbot-dnf/README.md

         options: "-v -y"
     package_two: "-q -y"
     package_three:
+        group: True
+    package_four
 ```
-_Note:_ This last format will do individual yum calls for each package.
+_Notes:_ The last format will do individual yum install calls for each package listed.
+It is the only supported format for specifying a groupinstall.
 If you are installing local rpms and there are dependencies between your listed packages it will fail.

 ### Specifying package names
 Again see `man yum` for more details, but in general these formats are supported by yum.